Commercial Property Insurance Quote Comparison

 • Manufacturing equipment and tools

-• You can also specify for contents insurance to cover stock or cash kept on site
+• You can also specify for contents insurance to cover loss of stock or cash kept on-site

-If you’re a commercial landlord, then contents will be your tenants’ responsibility unless you’ve supplied furniture or appliances within the building as part of a part- or fully-furnished building, in which case you’ll need contents insurance as well as buildings cover.
+If you’re looking for commercial landlord insurance, then contents will be your tenants’ responsibility unless you’ve supplied furniture or appliances within the building as part of a part- or fully-furnished building.
+In this case, you’ll need to add cover for contents insurance as well as commercial buildings cover.

 What else can commercial property insurance cover?

-Just like with most insurance policies, there are lots of options available to allow you to tailor the policy to your business needs.
-Have a look at some of the common add-ons for commercial property insurance.
+Just like with most insurance policies, there are lots of options available to allow you to tailor just one policy to suit your business insurance needs.
+Have a look at some of optional extras before you compare commercial property insurance costs.

-• Property owner’s liability: Protection if a tenant or visitor is injured or their property damaged on your property, and they seek compensation.
+• Property owner’s liability: Property owners’ liability insurance offers protection if a tenant or visitor is injured or their property is damaged on your property, and they seek compensation.

-• Accidental damage: If damage occurs to the property or contents by accident, such as if you break a window.
+• Accidental damage: If accidental damage occurs to the property or contents, such as if you break a window.

-• Employer’s liability insurance: protects you and your employees if they are injured, or damage occurs to their property on site.
+• Employer’s liability insurance: Employer’s liability insurance protects you and your employees if they are injured, or accidental damage occurs to their property on site.
 A legal requirement if you employ anyone who isn’t close family.

-• Business rental income protection: Cover to protect your rental income if your tenants can’t rent the premises because of an insured event (e.g. a fire makes the property unusable during repairs).
+• Business rental income protection: Business insurance for commercial landlords can help protect your rental income if your tenants can’t rent the premises because of an insured event (e.g. a fire makes the property unusable during repairs).

-• Landscaped gardens & signage: Designed and looking after beautiful gardens, or just installed shiny new signage?
-You can add on cover for those too.
+• Landscaped gardens & signage: If you’re designing and looking after beautiful gardens or just installed shiny new signage, you can add on cover to your commercial insurance plan for those too.

-• Theft by employees: Protection in the event of an employee stealing from the premises.
+• Theft by employees: Protection in the event of an employee stealing from the business premises.

 What doesn’t commercial property insurance cover?

-There are a few specific elements that commercial property insurance doesn’t cover.
+There are a few specific elements that commercial property insurance doesn’t cover in the UK.
 It’s important to be aware of these before you buy.
 These can include, but aren’t limited to:

-• Wear and tear: damage due to normal use over time won’t be covered, or poor maintenance, for example, a printer wears out after a few years of semi-regular usage.
+• Wear and tear: Damage caused by normal use over time or poor maintenance is not an allowable expense covered by buildings insurance.
+For example, a printer wears out after a few years of semi-regular usage.

-• Poor craftsmanship: looking at doing DIY repairs or opting to hire a cheap handyperson for maintenance in the building?
-Your policy won’t cover bad repairs or low-quality workmanship.
-For example, a pipe bursts and floods the building, but is found to have been previously repaired with duct tape.
+• Poor craftsmanship: Your buildings insurance policy won’t cover any rebuild costs for bad repairs or low-quality workmanship.
+For example, a pipe bursts and floods the building but is found to have been previously repaired with duct tape.

-• Unoccupied properties: Empty buildings generally aren’t covered.
+• Unoccupied properties: Empty buildings generally aren’t covered by commercial landlord insurance.
 This tends to start at 30 days or more, so if you have a month where you or your tenants aren’t in the building, you’ll need to buy unoccupied property insurance instead.

-• Pests or animals: Rats, vermin, insects, and even domestic pets aren’t covered.
-So whether it’s an infestation of cockroaches or a new carpet spoiled by an office dog, you won’t be covered.
+• Pests or animals: Damage caused by rats, vermin, insects and even domestic pets aren’t covered.
+So whether it’s an infestation of cockroaches causing business interruption or a new carpet spoiled by an office dog, you won’t be covered.
+Instead, you’ll have to pay any professional fees to exterminators out of pocket.

-Every commercial property insurance policy will vary based on the lender and your specifications, so do have a read through all policy documents either before you buy, or within the cooling off period to make sure you have adequate cover.
+Every commercial property insurance policy will vary based on the lender and your specifications.
+Make sure to read through all policy documents either before you buy or within the cooling-off period.
+This will ensure you have adequate cover, especially if you have mixed commercial premises.

 Whether you’re looking for your very first commercial property insurance policy, or you’re an old hand, everyone wants to find the best deal.
-If your quotes are looking a bit steep, here are a few things that can alter the price.
+If your commercial property insurance quotes are looking a bit steep, here are a few things that can alter the price.

 Check Mark 1.
 Increase your security

-Upgrading your door and window locks, and installing new CCTV and alarms should help to lower the cost of your premium, as it shows the provider that the building is as secure as possible, and therefore less risky.
+Upgrading your door and window locks and installing new CCTV, alarms, and other security measures should help to lower the total cost of your premium.
+It shows the commercial building insurance provider that the building/business premises of your commercial properties are as secure as possible, and therefore less risky to insure.

-As commercial property insurance policies are so customisable, it’s really important to make sure you check through all documents and details to ensure you’re buying just the right amount of cover for what you need, without unnecessary extras.
+As commercial property insurance policies are so customisable, it’s really important to make sure you check through all documents and details.
+This ensures that you’re buying just the right amount of cover for what you need, without unnecessary extras.

 Check Mark 3.
 Business operations

-The type or types of business running from your premises can also alter the price of the premium, based on its risk profile.
-For example, a business using lots of flammable chemicals or fuel might push up the risk profile for fire damage, while a jewellery shop could have a higher premium for theft cover.
-If you’re a landlord, this could be factored into the rent you charge to your tenants.
+The type or types of businesses running from your premises can also alter the price of the premium based on its risk profile.
+For example, businesses using lots of flammable chemicals or fuel might push up the risk profile for fire damage, while a jewellery shop could have a higher premium for theft cover.
+If you’re a landlord, this buildings cover could be factored into the rent you charge to your tenants.

-There’s not much you can do about this one, but the location of the property will have an impact on your premium too.
-If it’s near water, or in an area of high crime rates, the price is likely to increase.
+There’s not much you can do about this one, but the location of your commercial properties will have an impact on your premium too.
+If it’s near water or in an area with high crime rates, the price is likely to increase.

 Check Mark 5.
 Claims history